Don't let hypertension limit your travels. Find great value travel insurance! Book online or via our friendly call centre and quote "WEB1".

-Latitude may have only been around for a year, but in that time over 60,000 have used the service to escape hunting around online for travel insurance quotes with conditions like hypertension and actually get away on their holiday.
-Latitude can offer insurance to anyone up to the age of 89 for single or annual policies covering up to £15 million in life insurance, up to £2,000 of lost baggage cover and up to £10,000 of cancellation cover.
+Avoid hunting around online for medical quotes with conditions like hypertension, and pick Holiday Extras as your holiday insurance provider.
+We can offer insurance to anyone up to the age of 89 for single trip policies covering up to £15 million in life insurance, up to £2,000 of lost baggage cover and up to £5,000 of cancellation cover.

 Top tips for travelling with high blood pressure